Backend GraphQL API guide

 The documentation mentions that the old Global ID style is now deprecated.

-You can mark GraphQL schema items (fields, arguments, enum values, and mutations) as Alpha.
+You can mark GraphQL schema items (fields, arguments, enum values, and mutations) as experiments.

-An item marked as Alpha is exempt from the deprecation process and can be removed at any time without notice.
-Mark an item as Alpha when it is subject to change and not ready for public use.
+An item marked as an experiment is exempt from the deprecation process and can be removed at any time without notice.
+Mark an item as an experiment when it is subject to change and not ready for public use.

 note

-Only mark new items as Alpha.
-Never mark existing items as Alpha because they’re already public.
+Only mark new items as an experiment.
+Never mark existing items as an experiment because they’re already public.

-To mark a schema item as Alpha, use the alpha: keyword.
-You must provide the milestone: that introduced the Alpha item.
+To mark a schema item as an experiment, use the experiment: keyword.
+You must provide the milestone: that introduced the experimental item.

 For example: